openupm/verdaccio-redis-storage/README.md

 Options:
   --no-tarball  ignore tarball files
-  -h, --help    display help for command
+  --dbname      database filename (default: .verdaccio-db.json) -h, --help    display help for command
 ```

-Use `--no-tarball` to ignore export tarball files to the file system.
+Use `--no-tarball` option to ignore export tarball files to the file system.
 See [serving tarball](#serving-tarball) for details.

+Use `--dbname` option to specify a different database filename to write. i.e. for Verdaccio S3 storage, the filename is `verdaccio-s3-db.json`.

 ### Restore redis storage from file system